Massively univariate analysis of a visual task from the Haxby dataset

-A permuted Ordinary Least Squares algorithm is run at each voxel in order to determine whether or not it behaves differently under a “face viewing” condition and a “house viewing” condition.
-We consider the mean image per run and per condition.
-Otherwise, the observations cannot be exchanged at random because a time dependence exists between observations within a same run (see Winkler et al.[1] for more detailed explanations).
+Note that we consider the mean image per condition separately for each run; otherwise, the observations cannot be exchanged at random because a time dependence exists between observations within the same run (see Winkler et al.[2] for more detailed explanations).

-The example shows the small differences that exist between Bonferroni-corrected p-values and family-wise corrected p-values obtained from a permutation test combined with a max-type procedure (Anderson and Robinson[2]).
-Bonferroni correction is a bit conservative, as revealed by the presence of a few false negative.
+The example shows the small differences that exist between Bonferroni-corrected (FPR correction) p-values computed using an F-test in scikit-learn with f_regression and family-wise corrected (FWER correction) p-values obtained with with permuted_ols ; i.e., from the permutation test combined with a max-type procedure, following the approach of Anderson and Robinson[3].

 from nilearn import datasets, image